View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 And yes, the colour of the lagoon really is that blue.

-2. Laguna Torre (Also known as Cerro Torre)
+2. Laguna Torre (Cerro Torre)

 Laguna Torre - one of the best day hikes from El Chalten